sd2k/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 ##### Group by function

-Use the grouping function to combine the time series in the group into a single time series.
+Select a function in the grouping function select to combine the time series in the group into a single time series.

 #### Alignment